 Substantially, all of our cash and cash equivalents are held in U.S. dollars or U.S. dollar denominated securities.
-Certain of our expenses are fixed or denominated by foreign currencies including the Canadian dollar and the Indian Rupees.
+Certain of our expenses are fixed or denominated by foreign currencies including the Canadian dollar, the Indian rupees and the Israeli shekel.
 We are exposed to market risks associated with fluctuations in foreign currency exchange rates related to our transactions denominated in currencies other than the U.S. dollar.

-At March 31, 2012, we had not entered into any market risk sensitive instruments relating to our foreign currency exchange risk.
+At June 30, 2012, we had not entered into any market risk sensitive instruments relating to our foreign currency exchange risk.